rille111/Workshops.CQS/readme.md

 ABOUT
 =====
+Source Code: https://github.com/rille111/Cqs  where the architecture and samples can be found.

-This my reference architecture put together with patterns & practices and ideas collected from various places.
+I put this reference architecture together with patterns & practices and ideas collected from various places.
 The architecture is aiming at having as much shared code as is reasonable in a structured, clean, SOLID way - using CQS (Command Query Separation).

 I want to promote a ground for stable and platform-agnostic development with: